I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 Mother Art Prize

-International open call for self-identifying women and non-binary visual artists with caring responsibilities.
-[2017, 2018, 2020]Under the Procreate Project umbrella, this platform exists to promote and support artists who are mothers/parents as well as drive the attention of the wider public to a broad-spectrum of themes that would otherwise be overlooked and devalued.
+Under the Procreate Project umbrella, this platform exists to promote and support artists who are mothers/parents as well as drive the attention of the wider public to a broad-spectrum of themes that would otherwise be overlooked and devalued.

 The prize received the support and collaboration of Whitechapel Gallery, Tate Modern, Frieze London, AWITA, Zabludowicz Collection, Create London, Elephant magazine, Mimosa House, Richard Saltoun.

-“ This has been an important platform to initiate and nurture partnerships with established galleries and art Instistutions, bringing change with our contents and new operational models into different realities and audiences, while creating visibility and recognition for the category of artists we represent”
+“ This has been an important platform to initiate and nurture partnerships with established galleries and art Instistutions, bringing change with our contents and new operational models to different realities and audiences, while creating visibility and recognition for the category of artists we represent”

 Visit Procreate Project website for more information.